 - Residential status.
 Whether or not the offer is available to Australian residents only will be of special concern to those who are living in Australia with a temporary work or student visa.

-- Level of debt.
-Banks will not offer credit cards to individuals who already have a high debt to income ratio.
+- Credit score.
+Banks will not offer credit cards to individuals who have a poor credit score.

 - Income.
-A number of credit cards will have a minimum income requirement in order to qualify.
+Most credit cards will have a minimum income requirement in order to qualify.